-Growth stock: Common stock of a company that has an opportunity to invest money and earn more than the opportunity cost of capital.
+Growth stock: Common stock of a company that has an opportunity to invest money and earns more than the opportunity cost of capital.

-GTC Order: This stands for a "good till cancelled" order.
-This is an order to buy or sell a security at a specified price, which is valid until executed or cancelled.
+GTC Order: This stands for a "good till canceled" order.
+This is an order to buy or sell a security at a specified price, which is valid until executed or canceled.
 This is the same as an open order.

 Guaranteed insurance contract: A contract promising a stated nominal interest rate over some specific time period, usually several years.